Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Abstract

 \section{Abstract}

-We demonstrate dual repulsive mechanisms stabilizing Cho-Maison monopole-antimonopole pairs (MAPs) through stress-energy tensor analysis.
-Higgs-mediated repulsion exhibits non-monotonic dependence on topological charge and Higgs self-coupling, confirming its topological origin while revealing a mass-controlled range transition beyond Yukawa suppression.
-Simultaneously, $Z$-boson field generates localized repulsive cores of radius $R_c\approx0.8\,m_W^{-1}$, which aligns with weak interaction scales.
-Neutral charge distribution confirms $Z$-boson exchange as the physical mechanism.
-These competing effects—operating at topological and electroweak scales—establish a stabilization mechanism for Cho-Maison MAPs that extends to other topological solitons in the Standard Model.
+We identify two distinct repulsive mechanisms in the Cho-Maison monopole-antimonopole pair (MAP) configuration.
+Our results show that the Higgs-mediated repulsion exhibits a non-monotonic dependence on both topological charge and Higgs self-coupling, confirming its topological origin while revealing a mass-controlled range transition that deviates from the exponential form of a Yukawa potential.
+Simultaneously, the $Z$-boson field generates localized repulsive cores of radius $R_c\approx0.8\,m_W^{-1}$, consistent with the weak interaction scale.
+The collaborative effect of these mechanisms---operating in different physics regimes---counteracts the magnetic attraction, establishing a stabilization paradigm for the Cho-Maison MAP that extends naturally to other topological solitons in the Standard Model and various systems described by effective field theories.